lyteword/chspurgeon-tod/volume-3/psalm-71.md

 **Verse 20.**

-1\.The future benefit of present trials: "Hereafter," said Aneas to his shipwrecked companions.
+1\.
+The future benefit of present trials: "Hereafter," said Aneas to his shipwrecked companions.
 "It will delight us to think of these things."

-2\.The present benefit of future mercies: "Glory to thee for all the grace we have not tasted yet."
+2\.
+The present benefit of future mercies: "Glory to thee for all the grace we have not tasted yet."

 **Verse 22.** A choice subject for song—"thy truth, "which may mean either doctrinal truth, or the attribute of faithfulness, its manifestation in history, and in our own experience.

 **Verse 22-23.**

-1\.The soul of music: Not in the instrument or the voice, but in the soul.
+1\.
+The soul of music: Not in the instrument or the voice, but in the soul.
 "I will sing with the understanding also."
 "Making melody in the heart, "etc.

-2\.The music of the soul.
+2\.
+The music of the soul.
 The *soul which thou hast redeemed*.
 Redemption is the music of souls once lost.
 Their only song in heaven.

 **Verse 24.** How to make familiar talk edifying and useful.